 Is your store Wi-Fi fit for purpose?

-Store layout plays a significant role in determining wireless network performance.
-Metal shelving, refrigeration units, seasonal displays, customer density and multi-floor environments can all influence how Wi-Fi signals behave within a retail space.
+Your store layout has a direct impact on wireless performance.
+Metal shelving, refrigeration units, seasonal displays, customer density and multi-floor environments all influence how Wi-Fi signals behave.

-As stores evolve, networks that once performed well may begin to experience coverage gaps, roaming issues and reduced reliability.
+As retail environments evolve, networks that once performed well can develop coverage gaps, interference and reduced reliability.

 Speak to a Specialist